Ontology Object Properties are Data Model Associative Entities – not Relationships

 Conventional object property to relationship mapping and transformation leads to loss of ontology semantics and data model defects.

-The correct transformation process must be configurable and analyse the source ontology holistically.
+The correct transformation process must be configurable,e and the source ontology must be analyzed holistically.

 Thanks for reading.
 You are welcome to email your questions or comment on LinkedIn: